IHT Business Property Relief (at a glance)

 - No BPR is given on a loan made to a partnership following retirement.

-- 100% relief is given for an interest in a partnership, compared to 50% for property lent to a partnership; it may be beneficial for the partnership to hold property so that it can attract 100% relief.
+- 100% relief is given for an interest in a partnership, compared to 50% for property lent to a partnership.
+It may be beneficial for the partnership to hold the property so that it can attract 100% relief.